Nicolas-M-Wong/Deep-Learning-approach-to-Noise-Filtering/README.md

 Result obtained using the python code:

 This first example is based on the song of an europpean herring gull (Goéland Argenté in French).
 This song is very specific and usually repeated multiple time few seconds apart from each other.
-It has a very clear pattern which makes it relatively easy for our model to be trained with it.
-Compared to the next example, the frequency amplitude is low and the compression rate achievable with acceptable result is higher degree of denoising.
+It has a very clear pattern which makes it relatively easy for our model to be trained on.
+Compared to the next example, the frequency amplitude is low and the compression rate achievable with acceptable result give a higher degree of denoising.

 <div align="center">